-- 1. In Data View, we will use the first column for the respondents' ID numbers, so type 001 into the first cell.
-(See Figure 2-3.) - 2.
-We will use the Variable View tab to assign variable names and longer variable labels plus value names and labels that will make it easier to use the data in tables and charts.
-Click Variable View now and click the VAR00001 in the top left column.
-Type in ID.
-(We use all capital letters for variable names to differentiate them from other terms.)
-Press Enter and VAR00001 changes to our variable name, ID.
-Go back to Data View and notice that the first column is now titled ID.
-(See Figure 2-4.) - 3.
-The second variable will be the student's age, so change back with the Variable View and type AGE under name in the second row.
-SPSS makes some assumptions about data that might not be appropriate.
-Notice that it uses two decimal points even if the values are integers.
-To hide these inappropriate decimals, select the decimals column by clicking the heading and type 0 instead of 2.
-Remember to do this whenever a numeral doesn't really refer to a numerical value.
+In Data View, we will use the first column for the respondents' ID numbers, so type 001 into the first cell and press Enter and 1.00 will appear.
+(See Figure 2-3.)

+We will use the Variable View tab to assign variable names and longer variable labels as well as value names and labels that will make it easier to use the data for tables and charts.
+Click Variable View now and click the VAR0001 in the top left column.
+Type in id.
+(Press Enter and VAR0001 changes to our variable name, id.)
+Go back to Data View and notice that the first column is now titled id.
+(See Figure 2-4.)

+Figure 2-1

+&lt;sup>3 It is wise to save your computer work early and often.
+You might want to save this file and call it something like Data Entry Exercise 1.
+Notice that IBM SPSS saves it as a .sav file.
+This means it contains the data in the format for IBM SPSS analysis.

+The second variable will be the student's age, so change back with the Variable View and type age under name in the second row.
+Remember to press Enter after you type in each entry.

+IBM SPSS makes some assumptions about data that might not be appropriate.
+In the fourth column, notice that it plans to use two decimal points even when the values for age are integers.
+To avoid these inappropriate decimal points, select the decimals column by clicking the heading and use the blue box to go down to 0.
+(Remember to do this whenever a numeral doesn't really refer to a numerical value.)

 Since the short variable name usually doesn't give enough information about the variable, we want a longer or clearer variable label for our analysis.
 This one would be simple.
-To add a variable label to AGE, just tab over to the label column and type in Age.
+To add a variable label to age, just tab over to the label column and type in Age.
 (See Figure 2-5.)
-Although, it may not seem necessary to have a variable label for age, but for most variables a longer variable label is very useful. - 4.
-Sometimes respondents don't answer a question or give two answers or do something else so the data can't be used in the analysis.
+Although, it may not seem necessary to have a variable label for age, for most variables a longer variable label is very useful.

+File Edit View Data Transform Analyze Gr

+Sometimes respondents don't answer a question, give two answers, or do something else so the data can't be used in the analysis.
 To have accurate results, missing or invalid data need to be indicated.
-Still in Variable View, tab over to missing and click the gray box.
-This dialog box lets you specify up to three distinct missing values.
-For our data, click discrete and type 99 in the first text box and leave the other two empty.
+Still in Variable View, tab over to Missing and click the blue box.
+This dialog box lets you specify up to three missing values.
+For our data, click Discrete and type 99 in the first text box.
+Leave the other boxes empty.
 Then Click OK.
 Now if someone doesn't answer a question, it will be marked as missing.
-Click Add to save this.
 (See Figure 2-6.)